scds/text-analysis-1/ocr-correction.md

 Import options:
 * Store blank rows - OpenRefine has a ceiling on the number of rows you can work with, so uncheck to exclude blank rows
-* Store file source (if using multiple documents) - if you wish to "re-constitute" your documents later (i.e. output them as separate documents), leave checked
+* Store file source (if using multiple documents) - if you wish to "reconstitute" your documents later (i.e. output them as separate documents), leave checked

 Give your project a name and Create Project >>

 ### STEP 2: Initial Data Analysis

-The first time you upload your text files to OpenRefine, you will likely learn something new about how they are structured - e.g. where line breaks occur or how characters might be interpreted differently in OpenRefine from the text editor you used for any earlier initial data analysis.
-This can have consequences for the pre-processing steps you undertake, so take some time to review the data in OpenRefine before performing any transformations.
+Although you will already have done some initial data analysis in another tool, you will likely learn something new about how your text files are structured when you upload them to OpenRefine - e.g. where line breaks occur or how characters might be interpreted differently in OpenRefine from the text editor you used for any earlier initial data analysis.
+There can be consequences for the pre-processing steps you undertake, so take some time to review the data in OpenRefine before performing any transformations.
 You may discover that you need to do some pre-processing tasks with the .txt files in a text editor before re-uploading them to OpenRefine.

-For example, longer words in newspapers and other texts will frequently be split over two lines separated with a hyphen or dash -
+For example, longer words in newspapers and other typeset texts will frequently be split over two lines separated with a hyphen or dash - reconnect them in a text editor like TextEdit or Notepad++ before uploading to OpenRefine --> Instructions on split words ^^^create resource.

+Once you have performed any additional (pre-)pre-processing steps outside of OpenRefine and re-uploaded your text file(s), rename the column with the contents of your text "Tokens" by visiting the column menu - which can be accessed through the small downward arrow to the left of the column - and selecting Edit column > Rename.

+\[screenshot of expanded menu and renamed column]

 ### STEP 3: Tokenize

-Tokenization - in the context of computational text analysis - is the splitting of unstructured text into individual words, or *tokens*.
+Tokenization - in the context of computational text analysis - is the dividing of unstructured text into individual words, or *tokens*.
 Because OpenRefine works most effectively with tabular data (i.e. data stored in tables, like in a spreadsheet), we are artificially creating a tabular structure by putting each word on its own row.
 This achieves the same effect as tokenization and allows us to group identical or similar words in OpenRefine.

+\[video: Tokenizing ]

+In the "Tokens" column of your OpenRefine file, open the column menu using the small downward arrow to the left of the column title.
+From the column menu, select Edit cells > Split multi-valued cells....

+\[screenshot]

-Split column We will use the and .
-Although we can probably think of cases in which a space does not indicate a new word, .
+By default, the recommended separator character will be a comma (i.e. for comma-separated value, or CSV, files) - delete the comma and hit the space bar once to specify the space character as the separator.
+We are indicating to OpenRefine to split each cell every time it encounters a space in the text.
+Although we can think of cases in which a space does not indicate a new word, we will be putting the text back together again with the spaces restored when we have finished with error correction.

 For now, we will leave in punctuation.
 Computational text analysis tools will typically remove the punctuation for us, and we may want the punctuation to remain if we are exporting a copy.
-Bear in mind that OpenRefine will view "elephant" and "elephant." as two distinct entities, however.
+Bear in mind that OpenRefine will view "banana" and "banana!" as two distinct entities, however.

+> *You can optionally split any punctuation into its own cell to simplify error correction by repeating the steps above using the separator ^^^ with ^^^regex checked off.
+But you may not wish to if you intend to "reconstitute" the text for purposes other than computational analysis (i.e. to provide a corrected copy of the text to users).
+Much of OCR error correction, and data pre-processing in general, is being able to consider the entire data analysis workflow and to anticipate how you might be shooting yourself in the foot.*

 ### STEP 3: Remove blank rows and whitespaces